 That’s because he had internalized the philosophies that Tim champions: You never really lose if you’re always learning, if you’re always improving.

-You can see why I’m so excited to bring Tim Grover to the Perfect Life Retreat!
-His training, teaching, and worldview have been so incredibly impactful for me that I’ve read “Relentless” half a dozen times in 2018.
+You can see why I loved having Tim Grover at the Perfect Life Retreat!
+His training, teaching, and worldview have been so incredibly impactful for me that I read “Relentless” half a dozen times in 2018.
 It’s that good.

-So be relentless, be unstoppable, and be ready for great things this fall.
+So be relentless, be unstoppable, and be ready for great things the rest of this year.